geromath/ToDoMe/README.md

 You earn credits for completing tasks you set for yourself and for passing the quizzes created by your teacher.
 ToDoMe helps the students repeat the curriculum throughout the semester and it gives the professors a better overview of their students progress.

 # Getting Started

-Clone the repo with "git clone https://github.com/geromath/ToDoMe.git"
+- Clone the repo with "git clone https://github.com/geromath/ToDoMe.git"
-<These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+- Navigate into the root directory (/ToDoMe/root) and type in the following command in terminal:
- See deployment for notes on how to deploy the project on a live system.>
+"python3 manage.py migrate"

 # Prerequisites

 <What things you need to install the software and how to install them>
 <Give examples>

-Python 2.7+
+- Python 2.7+
-Django 1.10+
+- Django 1.10+

 # Installing